 Students employed under the supervision of a journeyperson, in a trade in which the hours worked are eligible for apprenticeship credit, may earn up to 4 Secondary Level Apprenticeship credits on the basis of work completed by the student.

 The course challenge policy recognizes that some students are able to demonstrate a high level of achievement of the learning outcomes of a particular course without spending the required hours enrolled in the course.

 The Ministry of Education Recognizes 3 special project credits per student for out-of-school initiatives, on the basis of work proposed and completed by an individual student.
 Granting credit for these approved initiatives recognizes student achievement in areas outside of the regular Secondary Level program.

 Career and Work Exploration

 Provides students with opportunities to expand their awareness, to explore, and to experience work roles through hands-on work-based learning experiences.

 Out of Division Learning Courses With Work Experience Requirements

-More courses are being offered provincially that provide students with the opportunity to participate in program or work related experiences to learn a trade while also earning high school credit.
-Two such courses that Chinook will offer in the 2019-2020 school year are Introduction to Power Engineering 20L and 30L (offered by Sask Power and Prairie South SD) and Agriculture Equipment Technician 20L and 30L and Parts Technician 30L (offered by local agricultural dealerships and Sunwest SD).
+More courses are being offered provincially that provide students with the opportunity to participate in program or work-related experiences to learn a trade while also earning high school credit.
+Three such courses that Chinook will offer in the 2019-2020 school year are Introduction to Power Engineering 20L and 30L (offered by Sask Power and Prairie South SD) and Agriculture Equipment Technician 20L and 30L and Parts Technician 30L (offered by local agricultural dealerships and Sunwest SD).